 Note that this rule opens access to the database server via localhost only.
 Still, in a production environment, this may constitute a security risk.
 So you will likely want to change it back to “md5” once the installer has finished.

-If the Dataverse application is running on a different server, you will need to add a new entry to the
+If the Dataverse installation is running on a different server, you will need to add a new entry to the

 host all all [ADDRESS] 255.255.255.255 md5

-[ADDRESS]is the numeric IP address of the Glassfish server.
+[ADDRESS]is the numeric IP address of the Payara server.
 Enter this address when the installer asks for the PostgreSQL server address.

 In some distributions, PostgreSQL is pre-configured so that it doesn’t accept network connections at all.
 Check that the

 Important: PostgreSQL must be restarted for the configuration changes to take effect!
-On RHEL and similar (provided you installed Postgres as instructed above):
+On RHEL7/derivative and similar (provided you installed Postgres as instructed above):